 We estimated the cost-effectiveness of acupuncture, CBT, MBSR, yoga, and tai chi compared to usual care for patients with chronic low back pain.
 We did not model chronic neck pain for any of the interventions due to a lack of published evidence on key model inputs.
-The cost per additional QALY ranged from approximately \$58,000 for yoga to approximately \$156,000 for CBT over a fiveyear time horizon.
-The findings were most sensitive to the health state utility associated with an improvement in pain, patient response to usual care, and intervention costs.
-The findings were also sensitive to time horizon, with a shorter time horizon resulting in higher incremental costeffectiveness ratios relative to usual care.
+The cost per additional QALY ranged from approximately \$3,900 for yoga to approximately \$93,800 for CBT over a five-year time horizon.
+The findings were most sensitive to the response to usual care and response to the intervention.
+The findings were also sensitive to time horizon, with a shorter time horizon resulting in higher incremental cost-effectiveness ratios relative to usual care.
 A scenario analysis using a modified societal perspective produced results similar to those in the base-case analysis.

 Our model had several limitations.
 First, we did not model varying treatment effectiveness over time due to availability of only short-term trial data.
 We assumed that the effectiveness of the intervention, defined by the probability of transitioning to improved pain from a chronic pain state for that specific intervention, occurred only in the first cycle when patients receive an intervention, after which improvement in pain status mirrored that of improvement seen with usual care.
 Second, we did not model subsequent lines of intervention (and resulting pain improvement) for individuals who experienced a recurrence of low back pain due to a lack of published evidence on this estimate.
 Third, the background health care costs for those with improved pain were derived from a claims analysis by Gore et al., which consisted of a control cohort without back pain (i.e., not with "improved pain").
 Fourth, we assumed 100% adherence to each intervention, which would not occur in actual practice.
-Finally, our base-case cost and cost-effectiveness results for the nonpharmacologic interventions reflect current evidence available on average intervention costs, which may vary widely by region and level of insurance coverage.
+Fifth, our base-case cost and cost-effectiveness results for the nonpharmacologic interventions reflect current evidence available on average intervention costs, which may vary widely by region and level of insurance coverage.